vishvAsa/kalpAntaram/dharmaH/vishvAsaH/kriyA-nishchayaH/utsavAH/articles/rangapriya-on-festivals/16_NavarAtra_Mahotsava.md

 On *Mahānavamī, pūja* should be performed on the lines of the precepts for *Mahāshṭamī*.
 But on that day the number of *balis* is more.
 If possible, *homa* with one hundred and eight *āhutis* should be performed.
 A special *nīrājana* to *Devī* should be done. *Ṛtviks* should be given the necessary *dakshiṇā*.
 The *Jaganmātā* should be prayed to pardon for any *apacāras* committed during the *pūjā* knowingly or unknowingly.
 Then the *Kanyās* and *Brahmins* should be worshipped and their blessings should be obtained.

 On *daśamī, Devī* should be specially worshipped with *shoḍaśopacāra pūjā*.
 And the idol of *devī*, the *bilva* twig and the bundle of nine leaves should be placed in a different place and worship should be offered to them separately there.
 To the accompaniment of music and *vedaghosha*, they should be taken to a river or a lake and the idol of *Devī* should be immersed in water.
-She should be prayed with the words “O *Durgā Devi*, O *Jaganmāta*\! please go to your original place.
+She should be prayed with the words

+> “O *Durgā Devi*, O *Jaganmāta*\! please go to your original place.
 Come back again for the *pūjā* of next year”.

+## Vijayadaśamī
 *Vijayadaśamī* is one of the most auspiciousdays in a year. *Sarasvatīpūjā* and *Vidyārambha* are done on that day.
 The most important *pūjās* done on that day are *Aparājithā pūjā, Śamī pūjā.
 Sīmollaṅghana* etc. Putting on new clothes and worshipping of elephants and horses are also there. *Vijayadaśamī* is auspicious for all classes of people.
 It has special significance to *Kshatrīyas*.

+### Aparājitā
 *Aparājitā Devī* should be worshiped at a purified place in the north eastern part of the village. *Vijayā* and *Jayā Devīs* should be worshipped on her left and right.
 Those *devīs* are called *Kriyāśakti* and *Umā*.

+### Śamī
 Later the *Śamī* tree which is in the north eastern part of the village should be reached and worshipped.
 There is a custom of worshipping *Rāma* and *Sītā* also on that day.

 *Śamī* should be prayed with the words

-“I surrender to *Śamī* which drives away inauspicious forces, which redeems sins and destroys all bad dreams”
+> “I surrender to *Śamī* which drives away inauspicious forces, which redeems sins and destroys all bad dreams”

-“अमङ्गलानां शमनीं शमनीं दुष्कृतस्य च ।
+> “अमङ्गलानां शमनीं शमनीं दुष्कृतस्य च ।
-> दुःस्वप्ननाशिनीं धन्यां प्रपद्येहं शमीं शुभाम्”॥
+दुःस्वप्ननाशिनीं धन्यां प्रपद्येहं शमीं शुभाम्”॥

-“This \(tree\) redeems our sins.
+> “This \(tree\) redeems our sins.
 It is brilliant with red thorns.
 It is the holy tree which bore \(i.e. safeguarded\) *Arjuna’s* weapons for a year.
 It is the tree which spoke pleasantly to *ŚrīRāma*.
 It is a great tree.
 Let it remove all the hurdles on the way of my universal conquest journey and make me happy.
 This tree is worshipped by *ŚrīRāma*.
 O *Śamī Devi*, I prostrate before you”.

 > शमी शमयते पापं शमी लोहितकण्टका।
 > धारिण्यर्जुनबाणानां रामस्य प्रियवादिनी॥